 A zoning bylaw is a living document that requires ongoing amendments to continue to meet municipal goals and objectives.
 Zoning bylaw updates are regularly undertaken by the City to implement new municipal policies, improve regulations, incorporate changes in Provincial or Federal legislation, and to address administrative issues.

-The following is a list of completed and current projects.
-Future initiatives to update the Zoning Bylaw will be listed here.
+The following is a list of current and completed projects.

 - New residential infill zones (RS3-i, RS3-ig, RS4-i and RS7)